jupyterhub/repo2docker/docs/source/use/extend-community-image.md

     - otter-grader
 ```

+A local `Dockerfile` does the following things:

+- Inherits from the upstream image.
+- Copies your local `environment.yml` file into a directory in the image.
+- Updates the `conda` environment with it to install the extra packages.

-A repository `Dockerfile` inherits from the upstream image.
-For example, the following inherits the scipy-notebook image with the `2023-05-01` tag, and copies
+ For example, the following inherits the `scipy-notebook` image with the `2023-05-01` tag and takes the above steps. (you could follow a similar workflow with other package managers).

 ```{code-block} Dockerfile
 :caption: Dockerfile